 • NBCC Award Finalist

-Commonwealth by the incomparable Ann Patchett tells the story of how a romantic encounter changes the lives of two families.
+Commonwealth, by the incomparable Ann Patchett, tells the story of how a romantic encounter changes the lives of two families.
 After Bert Cousins attends Franny Keating’s christening party uninvited, he kisses Franny’s mother, Beverly.
 Over five decades, their marriages dissolve and the two families are joined.

 When Franny is in her 20s, she tells author Leon Posen about her family and it forms the basis of a book, forcing the family to deal with the events of their lives.
-This unique twist to a common scenario is exactly what makes this book so special — and only Ann Patchett could have done it the justice it deserves.
+This unique twist to a common plot is exactly what makes this book so special — and only Ann Patchett could have done it the justice it deserves.

 The Dutch House by Ann Patchett